 Two Most Common Symptoms

 Most patients have complaints of pain or issues with bladder or bowel control when they have a pelvic floor disorder.
 Urinary incontinence can present in many different ways, including abnormally frequent urination and a strong urge to urinate.
 Leakage is often, but not always, associated with incontinence.
 Other symptoms of a pelvic floor disorder include painful urination and stop and go urination.

 Stress incontinence occurs with activities such as coughing, laughing, sneezing, jumping, lifting, and running.
-If the pelvic floor muscles are weak, they have trouble holding back urine during times of increased pressure on the bladder.
+If the person has weak pelvic floor muscles, they have trouble holding back urine during times of increased pressure on the bladder.